osu-cs340-ecampus/nodejs-starter-app/Step 0 - Setting Up Node.js/README.md

 This will create the `package.json` file that allows you to easily keep your imported libraries for the project up-to-date as well as share your project with other people (and later deploy your project) without constantly sharing the eggregiously large `/node_modules` folder.

+Running this command will ask you a series of questions.
+For most of them you can simply hit enter.
+There are two important ones however:

+1. Entry Point - You must set this to `app.js`.
+It will suggest `index.js` as a default.

+2. Author - Enter your name, take credit for your hard work.

 ## Install Express

 Ok, now we have to install express, since, that is what we will be using as a server engine.
 Don't read too much into this step at first.
 We will talk more about it in later steps.
 From the prompt, in the root of your project, run: